Give Back and Vacation Abroad with Purpose

 Connecting Animal Advocates and Adventure Seekers

-Animal-based organizations from all over the world started contacting AEI to create volunteer travel programs at their locations.
-But Livingstone has been careful to add trips slowly.
-Unlike other “animal experience” travel opportunities, one of AEI’s core values is to partner with only the best and most effective organizations; Livingstone or Reid vets each partner organization before adding it to the lineup.
+Unlike other “animal experience” travel opportunities, one of AEI’s core values is to partner with only the best and most effective organizations; the founders vet each partner organization before adding it to the lineup.
 AEI offers 18 trips to locations ranging from Costa Rica to Thailand and Australia.
-Travelers can choose to volunteer with dogs, cats, bats, turtles, monkeys, elephants, parrots, bears, leopards, tigers, crocodiles, and kangaroos, among others.
-“People have been knocking down our door, which is both inspiring and a little overwhelming,” says Livingstone.
+Travelers can choose to volunteer with dogs, cats, turtles, monkeys, elephants, parrots, and kangaroos, among others.

 AEI travelers can also customize the length of their trip, from one week to two months, with longer options available.
 Prices range from $1000-to $2000 (CAD) for one week with reduced rates for longer stays.
-For two months of helping animals in Thailand, the cost will be $3360 ($420/week) and includes accommodation, meals, training, and a COVID test.
-Livingstone recognizes that money is one of the biggest inhibitors to international travel.
-She and Reid have devised aggressive fundraising techniques for clients and a scholarship program.
-“If someone is inspired enough to go on one of our trips, we’re going to do everything in our power to get them there,” says Livingstone.
+For two months of helping animals in Thailand, the cost will be $3360 ($420/week) and includes accommodation, meals, training, and COVID testing.
+The founders of AEI recognize that money is one of the biggest inhibitors to international travel.
+They have devised aggressive fundraising techniques for clients and a scholarship program.
+“If someone is inspired enough to go on one of our trips, we’re going to do everything in our power to get them there,” says founder Nora Livingstone.

-Trips also include cultural experiences and sightseeing excursions.
-Both Livingstone and Reid want Animal Experience International travelers to experience the natural and manmade wonders that draw tourists to the destinations where they are volunteering.
-But they are also clear that AEI trips are not typical vacation getaways.
+Trips through AEI also include cultural experiences and sightseeing excursions.
+Livingstone wants Animal Experience Internationalopens in a new tab travelers to experience the natural and manmade wonders that draw tourists to the destinations where they are volunteering.
+But she is also clear that AEI trips are not typical vacation getaways.
 “We’re not offering a vacation,” Livingstone says.
 “This is not going to a resort, this is work.
-But it’s work that’s transformational— through the animals you work with, through the family you homestay with, and through the community you live in.”
+But it’s work that’s transformational — through the animals you work with, through the family you homestay with, and through the community you live in.”

 These Ukrainian rescue organizations need our support.
 Here’s how to get it to them ASAP.